Home | Volume 14 | Article number 21

 Introduction Down

 Abattoirs are important components of the worldwide food supply chain, serving a critical function in upholding the safety and quality of meat products [1,2].
 According to Nastasijevic et al. [3], abattoir facilities serve as the main locations for cattle slaughter and processing and have the responsibility of following strict meat inspection processes to detect and remove organs and carcasses that could pose health hazards.
 The organ condemnation process, which is vital in these inspections, entails the rejection of organs that are unsuitable for human consumption due to diseases or contamination [4,5].
-According to the report by EFSA [6] and Stärk et al. [7], this crucial precaution of organ and meat inspection at the abattoirs aids in mitigating the transmission of zoonotic illnesses and ensures the protection of public health.
+According to the report by the European Food Safety Authority (EFSA) [6] and Stärk et al. [7], this crucial precaution of organ and meat inspection at the abattoirs aids in mitigating the transmission of zoonotic illnesses and ensures the protection of public health.

 Although the organ condemnation process is important, it encounters several obstacles and discrepancies that might vary significantly between different locations and facilities [8].
 These differences reveal substantial deficiencies in the efficacy and productivity of meat inspection procedures, frequently exacerbated by problems such as a lack of highly qualified personnel, antiquated methods, and inadequate data management [9,10].
 These shortcomings have the potential to undermine both the safety of public health and the effectiveness of economic operations [9-11].
 Studies conducted in many African nations, such as Nigeria [12-15] South Africa [16], Ethiopia [17,18], and Kenya [19] have revealed comparable difficulties, implying a general necessity for highly qualified meat inspection personnel throughout the continent.
 Nevertheless, there is a lack of in-depth research that examines condemnation rates and the underlying factors that affect them.
 This is particularly true for complete regional evaluations that take into account distinctive local circumstances and practices.